Frequently Asked Questions

 On some occasions, editors may send a paper back to authors without sending the paper for review because the editor believes the paper lacks a critical element or otherwise contains a serious flaw that will lead to a rejection decision.
 However, the editor believes that paper has merit and should be sent for review once the problem factor is corrected.
 The editor’s letter will explain the reasoning for the decision.

-“Several JCR instruction documents (for example, submission instructions, instructions for accepted papers), stress the importance of a great abstract.
+“JCR's instructions stress the importance of a great abstract.
 Why all the fuss about the abstract; isn’t it the paper that really matters?”

 While we would hope that most people would read the full paper, many people only read the abstract.
 However, the main reason we stress the quality of the abstract is to promote an increased number of readers and deeper reading.
 Readers increasingly engage our work through electronic searches instead of physical copies of the journal.
 The decision to download a particular paper is often based on the quality of the abstract.
 Hence, we ask authors to write abstracts that are engaging and that speak to a broad audience from multiple disciplines.
 We encourage authors to write abstracts in general language without relying on specialized terms only known to a narrow subset of readers.